Easter Resurrection Rolls (aka Empty Tomb Rolls) are a simple and tasty way to teach children about Christ's Resurrection on Easter morning.

 - Separate crescent rolls into triangles and give each person one.
-The crescent roll represents the cloth that Jesus was wrapped in after he died.

 - Give each person a marshmallow.
-The marshmallow represents Jesus’ body.

 - Have each person dip their marshmallow into the melted butter.
-The melted butter represents the oils of embalming.

 - Then dip the buttered the marshmallow into the cinnamon sugar.
-The cinnamon sugar represents the spices used to anoint the body.

 - Finally, wrap the coated marshmallow tightly into the crescent roll.
 Don't roll up like a traditional crescent roll, but bring up the sides to make a good, tight seal.
-This represents the wrapping of Jesus’ body after death.

 - Repeat with all rolls.
 Optional: for easy cleanup, place each roll inside a muffin paper.

 - Place the rolls on a greased cooking sheet and bake for 10-12 minutes.
-The oven represents the tomb Jesus was buried in.

 - When the rolls have cooled slightly, everyone can open their rolls (cloth) and discover that Jesus is no longer there, HE IS RISEN!
 (The roll is empty.)